pytorch/tutorials/prototype_source/inductor_windows_cpu.rst

 Install a Compiler
 ^^^^^^^^^^^^^^^^^^

-TorchInductor Optimization need a compiler, let's take MSVC as an example.
+C++ compiler is required for torchinductor optimization, let's take Microsoft Visual C++ (MSVC) as an example.

 Download and install `MSVC <https://visualstudio.microsoft.com/downloads/>`_.